ShaFavas/Bike_Rental_System/README.md

 # Bike_Rental_System

-1.This is a python program based on Bike Rental System sowing the rate of bikes in different time periods.
+1.This is a python program based on Bike Rental System showing the rate of bikes in different time periods.

 2.Here Customers can choose what type of rental he/she needed,i.e., On hourly basis or daily basis or weekly basis.